assisi/arena-ui/doc/user/source/basics.rst

   visualized as six triangles radiating out of the CASU body;
 * **Diagnostic LED actuator** - Diagnostic LED state is indicated by the color of the CASU body;
+* **Airflow actuator** - When the airflow actuator is turned on, light yellow indicators are circling around the CASU body;
-* **Airflow actuator** - When the airflow actuator is turned on, a shaded circular area is displayed around the CASU body;
+* **Vibration actuator** - When the vibration actuator is turned on, a light grey waveform is shown circling around the CASU body; Frequency is visualized by the number of minima/maxima of the waveform, and amplitude is visualized by the speed of motion of the waveform;
 * **Context menu** - Activated by right-click in the arena visualization area; Enables on/off toggling of sensor visualizations, CASU grouping/ungrouping, customizing connection